 As a prelude to comprehension of possible mechanism and site of action of pollutant, measurement of body weight as well as weight of target organs become imperative.
-Hence, after the initial assessment of lethality, rate of body growth and weight of intestine. liver and pancreas have been made at specific intervals following fluoride administration.
+Hence, after the initial assessment of lethality, rate of body growth and weight of intestine, liver and pancreas have been made at specific intervals following fluoride administration.
 Growth of the chick was significantly retarded by sublethal dose of NaF.
-Weight loss in animals subjected to NaF has been documented (Pankhurst, 1980).
+Weight loss in animals subjected to NaF has been documented.
 The probable reason for this might be due to anorexia and reduced food consumption.
 The lowered gizzard content observed in the treated birds strengthen our notion of lowered food intake and thereby a drop in body weight.
-Moreover, it has been documented that the body growth in the case of poultry depends largely on the growth of small intestine, liver and pancreas (organs of supply) (Nitsan et al., 1991).
+Moreover, it has been documented that the body growth in the case of poultry depends largely on the growth of small intestine, liver and pancreas (organs of supply).
 In the present study it was also noticed that the growth of small intestine, liver and pancreas has been delayed in the fluoride intoxicated chicks.
 This could additionally hamper the progress of body growth in fluoride treated birds.

-The above mentioned studies involving the body growth and the development of digestive organs, point to a possible inhibition of proliferative and synthetic activities of cells in fluoride intoxicated chicks.
+The aforementioned studies involving the body growth and the development of digestive organs, point to a possible inhibition of proliferative and synthetic activities of cells in fluoride intoxicated chicks.
 Towards this end a study of nucleic acids and protein profiles in experimental birds has been envisaged.
 The observed reduction in DNA content could be due to hampered mitotic activity of the cells in NaF treated chicks.
-In vitro studies by Proffit and Ackerman (1964), have proved that fluoride suppresses DNA synthesis and decreases rate of cell division.
-Other reports with similar conclusions were later confirmed by Albright (1964), Hongslo et al. (1974) and Holland (1979).
-However, Imai et al.(1983), opined that fluoride induced inhibition of proteins, which are essential for the replication of DNA, could be the reason for reduced DNA turnover.
+In vitro studies have proved that fluoride suppresses DNA synthesis and decreases rate of cell division.
+Other reports with similar conclusions later confirmed that fluoride induced inhibition of proteins, which are essential for the replication of DNA, could be the reason for reduced DNA turnover.
 The fluoride poisoned chicks also showed lower level of total proteins than the controls, indicating depletion and derangement of synthetic machinery.
-Several studies have confirmed that fluoride inhibits protein synthesis (Helgeland, 1976; Lin et al., 1976; Kathpalia and Susheela, 1978).
+Several studies have confirmed that fluoride inhibits protein synthesis.
 The experimental birds also registered a hike in RNA/protein ratio indicating derangement in the translatory process.
-Defective translation by way of dissociation of polyribosome has been recorded in reticulocyte cultures treated with NaF (Marks et al., 1965).
+Defective translation by way of dissociation of polyribosome has been recorded in reticulocyte cultures treated with NaF.
 Hence it is possible to surmise that the inhibition of protein synthesis by fluoride is probably due to the inhibition of new peptide chain and the dissociation of ribosome.

 Since toxicity of a foreign substance is invariably reflected in blood, current study also included an examination of RBC population along with haematocrit, iron and haemoglobin in the fluoride exposed chicks.
 Reduction of erythrocyte numbers and haematocrit value was a striking feature.
 This was accompanied by anaemia and low levels of iron.
-Anoxia and anaemia have been observed in different animals following fluoride intoxication (Kahl et al., 1973; Susheela and Jain, 1983; Karram and Ibrahim, 1992).
+Anoxia and anaemia have been observed in different animals following fluoride intoxication.
 Susheela and Jain (1983), while explaining similar situation in rabbit subjected to NaF have suggested that hypofuntion of adrenal glands might be the possible reason for anaemia and reduced erythrocyte population.
 Such a situation in fluoride treated chicks cannot be ruled out.
 Inadequate nutrition observed in the present study (Chapter 3), could also lead to anaemia.
-Similar observation made by Suttie (1968) gives additional support for the present findings.
 However, currently observed decrease in mean corpuscular haemoglobin apparently tells us about defective cells in circulation, which probably have lesser oxygen carrying capacity due to loss of respiratory pigment, whose synthesis seemed to have been affected, as revealed by depletion in the haemoglobin concentration.